Fall Fishing

 Water Layers Don’t Mix!

 Cold water is more dense than warm water.
-Based on that simple principal, the warmer upper layer of water on a lake will simply float on top of the colder, dense water below.
-This is VERY important, because it means the 2 layers don’t mix.
-Well, I sort of omitted something, they mix a little bit where they meet and this little area is called the thermocline.
+Based on this principle, the warmer upper layer of lake water will float on top of the colder, dense water below.
+This is VERY important because it means the two layers don’t mix.
+Well, sort of.
+They mix a little bit where they meet, which is called the thermocline.

-By now you must be bored and wondering why you are reading all of this.
-Well, let’s say it was summer and you were fishing for lake trout from shore, you would be completely and utterly wasting your time.
-Trout needs the cold water in order to survive.
-Technically, they may come up on occasion to raid some baitfish but not often and not for long.
-In fact, you’ll need to find that thermocline and setup your lure to dive deep enough in order to fish them properly.
+By now, you must be bored and wondering why you are reading this.
+Simple, let’s say you were fishing for trout in the summer from shore – it’s safe to say that you would be wasting your time.
+Trout needs the cold water to survive.
+Technically, they may occasionally come up to raid some bait fish, but not often and not for too long.
+To fish them properly, you need to find that thermocline and set up your fishing lure to dive deep enough.

-So let’s get back to fall fishing… As the upper layer’s temperature drops, the cold deep sections will eventually start to mix.
-At some point the entire lake will be around 4 degrees and the cold water species like lake trout will have access to all the waters in a lake.
-It will also force all the fish to move around which we’ll cover later.
+So, let’s get back to fall fishing.
+As the upper water cools, the deep, cold sections will eventually start to mix.
+At some point, the entire lake will be around 4 degrees, and the cold water species, like lake trout, will have access to all the waters in the lake.
+It will also force all the fish species to move around, which we’ll cover later.

 A Brief on Oxygen

-Yes, I know, you want to be a better fisherman and not a marine biologist so I’ll make it snappy.
+Yes, I know – you want to be a better fisherman and not a marine biologist, so I’ll make it snappy.
 Oxygen is introduced into water by wind/wave action.
-That very churning on the surface is what drives the oxygen into a specific waterbody.
-The trouble is during warmer months when the layers don’t mix, fish locked in the colder zones for temperature needs are using up whatever stored oxygen is in the water.
+That churning on the surface drives the oxygen into a specific water body.
+The trouble is during warmer months, when the layers don’t mix, fish locked in the colder zones for temperature needs are using up whatever stored oxygen is in the water.
 By now, that is generally running out.
-When the upper layer cools enough to mix with the water below, oxygen is re-introduced into the entire lake.
+When the upper layer cools enough to mix with the water below, oxygen is then re-introduced into the entire lake.

 Fish Movement in the Water

-Now that we understand what is happening in terms of temperature and oxygen, we have to understand it affects where the fish naturally hang out or move to you.
-It also helps understand their behaviours so let’s take a look at some specifics for some types of popular fish below.
+Now that we understand what is happening with temperature and oxygen, we must look at how it affects where the fish naturally hang out or move.
+It also helps understand their behaviours, so let’s look at some specifics for the coveted species of fish below.

 Fall Fishing for Muskie (Musky, Muskellunge)

-Prime muskie season is from Labour Day up until when the snow itself is flying.
-These fish are literally trying to fatten up for winter and they are now eating voraciously.
-This is particularly true (at least in my area), when the water starts hitting 15 degrees celsius.
+In Ontario, the best fishing of the year for muskie season is Labour Day to snowfall.
+These fish are trying to fatten up for the winter and are on a feeding frenzy during this time.
+It is particularly true (at least in my area) when the water starts hitting 15 degrees Celsius.
 It almost activates them.
-Muskie will come out more and raid wed beds, shoals and shallows in search of food.
+Muskies will come out more and raid weed beds, shoals and shallow water for schools of baitfish.

-The way I was taught Muskie fishing by my grandfather is to constantly move around hitting up islands, shoals and rock.
-For this, we would toss a big surface plug, the biggest you can find.
-You then cast and work with a jerk and rest motion cranking the reel in between to take up slack in the line.
-We used to use a 6″ plug which in hindsight is pretty small.
+The way I was taught Muskie fishing by my grandfather was to move around islands, shoals and rocks.
+You then toss the largest surface plug you could find.
+Cast your fishing lure and work with a jerk and rest motion, cranking the reel in between to take up the slack in the fishing line.
+We used to use a 6″ plug, which, in hindsight, is pretty small.
 You’ll see a photo of an 8″ below.
-The most common lure for a muskie though is a big bucktail – start with a black one with a gold or silver spinner.
+The most common lure for muskies is big baits like the Bucktail – start with a black one with a gold or silver spinner.

 Muskie Lure - Essential Tips for Fall Fishing

-I’ve decided to hit up the old muskies this season and just bought quite the rod and reel for it along with some shiny new tackle.
+I decided to go after the old muskies this season and bought quite the rod and reel, along with some shiny new fishing tackle.
 The problem with muskie fishing is the size and weight of lures.
-A spinner for example would be around 7″ long and 6″ wide and weigh in around 2.5 oz.
+A spinnerbait, for example, would be around 7″ long and 6″ wide and weigh around 2.5 oz.
 Your bass rod may only handle 3/4 of an oz.
-Muskie fishing really requires a dedicated setup!
+Muskie fishing requires a dedicated setup!

-Just be warned, it’s known as the fish of 10,000 casts!
+Just be warned, the musky is known as the fish of 10,000 casts!
 It’s a commitment of money (gear) and TIME.
-But if you land a 4 foot monster in the boat, well, let’s just say bass fishing may never quite be the same:)
+But if you land a 4-foot monster in the boat, well, let’s just say that bass fishing may never be the same:)

 Fall Fishing for Walleye (Pickerel)

-Unlike let’s say bass, walleye is a generally a much harder fish to catch.
-Regardless of the season.
-I’ve also been looking at MNR reports from their netting/identifying activities and walleye are definitely in the lower count levels compared to other fish in almost every report I saw.
+Unlike bass, walleye is generally a much harder fish to catch, regardless of the season.
+According to MNR reports from their netting/identifying activities, walleye are definitely in the lower count levels compared to other fish species in almost every report.
 Nonetheless, it’s an amazing fish to eat and highly sought after.

-In the summer, I’ve always trolled with a homemade rubber worm rig.
-Few beads (usually yellow) before and after a spinner on mono fishing line.
+During the summer, I troll with a trolling motor using a homemade rubber worm rig.
+On this rig are a few beads (usually yellow) before and after a spinner on a mono fishing line.
 The key is to troll dead slow as they get lazy in the hotter water.
-Oddly, I’ve used the same system in the fall with great success for decades.
+Oddly, I’ve used the same system during the early fall with great success for decades.

-To fish the deep, I usually find a drop off where I can anchor over 50-60 ft deep water and drop a live minnow on a simple hook.
-Yes, it’s boring but it works! and this method has always carried my walleye fishing right into November where it’s really time to start getting the boat out of the water.
+To fish the deep for walleye in the fall months, find a drop-off where you can anchor over 50-60 ft deep water and drop a live minnow on a simple hook.
+Yes, it’s boring, but it works!
+This live bait method has always carried my walleye fishing right into the late fall when it was time to take the boat out of the water.

 Fall Fishing for Bass